Year 1 Attack Defend Shoot Unit 2 Lesson 3

 Activity - 2 vs 1 Bounce and Shoot Game

-Set-Up: Place a hoop or target area about 5 metres away from the starting point.
-Divide children into groups of 3: 2 attackers (Team 2) and 1 defender (Player 1).
+Set-Up: Place a hoop or marked target area approximately 5 metres from the starting point.
+Organise children into groups of 3: two attackers (Team 2) and one defender (Player 1).
+Each group needs one ball.

-• Players can bounce the ball to themselves or bounce-pass to their partner
+• Players may bounce the ball to themselves or use a bounce pass to their partner

-• A player cannot move while holding the ball – they must pass or bounce again to reposition
+• Players cannot run while holding the ball, they must stop, pass to hands, bounce pass or bounce to move the ball forward

-• Try to intercept the ball or block passes to stop Team 2 from scoring
+• Work to delay or stop Team 2 from scoring

-Extension: Add a time limit for Team 2 to score (e.g. 10 seconds), encouraging quicker decision-making and teamwork.
+Extension: Add a time limit (e.g. 10 seconds) for Team 2 to score.
+This encourages quicker thinking, faster movement and more urgent teamwork.

 A guideline image demonstrating this lesson plan content